MaxSmile/Croc-Tales-Education-and-Adventure/README.md

 - **Crocwise Lesson**: “Crocodiles may look slow on land, but they can surprise you with their speed.”
 - **Story**: This croc reminds visitors not to be fooled by the crocodile’s calm appearance—they are fast and dangerous predators.

 ---

-These crocodile statues will not only attract tourists but also serve an educational purpose, blending **Crocwise** safety lessons with engaging and culturally significant stories.
-Each statue can be accompanied by a QR code that, when scanned, provides more detailed stories, fun facts, and additional Crocwise tips.

----